alibaba/arthas/tutorials/katacoda/case-http-api-en/session-interaction.md

   results output in `pull_results` according to this job ID.
 * `body.jobStatus` : The job status `READY` means that execution has not started.

-The shell output of the script that continuously pulls the result message:
+Switch to the shell output of the script that continuously pulls the result message (Terminal 4):

 ```json
 {